 There isn’t a single solution format for replacement technology.
 The defining feature of endpoint protection is that it is based on the device that the user accesses.
 In some cases, that solution is delivered from an external source, but its priority is to protect individual devices, not an entire system of network-connected devices.

 Firewalls aren’t regarded as part of endpoint protection.
 This is because they are designed to protect networks.
 In many domestic implementations, firewalls run on a computer and operate to protect just one computer.
 However, firewalls are designed to block traffic, whereas endpoint protection looks at the processes running on a computer.

 There are some types of cybersecurity strategies that fall both into the network protection and endpoint protection categories.
-An example of these is cyberdefense that focuses on analyzing log file messages to spot malicious activity – that strategy can be applied to both network and endpoint protection.
+An example of these is cyber defense which focuses on analyzing log file messages to spot malicious activity – that strategy can be applied to both network and endpoint protection.

 The best endpoint protection solutions and software

 Although attacks on privately-owned devices are of serious concern, the main focus of the cybersecurity industry is on solutions to defend businesses.
 Corporate buyers need protection for all of their equipment, including networks and endpoints.
 So, many endpoint protection systems form part of a suite of programs that cover the entire technology infrastructure.
 In this guide, we will detail only those modules that protect endpoints.